 A nimble waitress is busy behind a counter with glass showcases where alluring cakes cut in beautiful triangles dominate like precious crowns for noble heads.
 Or there are desserts in huge portions in which cream and fine dough are changing in layers.
 Very often, they are specialities of the house.
 It is very difficult to resist such sweet temptation.
 Better to postpone the diet programme for tomorrow.

 There are so many coffee specialities on the menu of drinks, some of them with milk or whipping cream, some with rum, liqueur or yolk.
-In the beginning of the 90s, the choice was lightened by 20 coloured cards – you could choose any shade from light beige to dark black.
+At the beginning of the 90s, the choice was lightened by 20 coloured cards – you could choose any shade from light beige to dark black.

 A pale waiter – after all, he is spending his days just here in the interior of the coffee house – skilfully balances a small tray and gracefully puts it on the small marble table in front of you.
 According to the category of the house, the tray is either of aluminium, stainless or silver.
 Next to the cup of coffee, there is a glass of water and a small spoon is crosswise laid on it.
 Serving water dates back to the time when coffee was offered to the noble aristocracy only – it was unthinkable to mix the drink and then to put the spoon on the plate or even lick it!
 It doesn’t show good manners at all!
 Instead of that, you should have put the spoon into the water in the glass.